jeroenvanhattem/vodafone-ziggo-case/README.md

 2. Make the database persistent.
 Now it doesn't have a volume attached in the Docker container.
 3. Make some pretty animations.
 It's currently all very abrupt.
 4. Make a pretty component for the flatlist that already contains the scroll to top button and logic instead of having to reuse it.
+5. Add pagination to the search.
+It currently shows 25 results.
+Could apply the same logic as on the home page with the infinite scroll.
+6. Create a better feedback system then just redirecting the user to the `Favorites` page.
+Probably something like toasts or animating the heart icon to glow up.
+7. Make a prettier design.
+Probably with some accents colors.
+Something that is actually thought out.
+It's all very, very basic at the moment.
+8. Add a splash screen and an icon.
+9. Change the app name.
+It's currently the default React Native name.
+10. Add Detox to have E2E tests

 ## A few choices explained